victormeloasm/AESCrypt/README.md

 1. **Fork the Repository**: Create your own fork of the repository.
 2. **Create a Branch**: Work on your changes in a new branch.
 3. **Submit a Pull Request**: Share your changes with the community by submitting a pull request.

+## New Features in Version 2.0

+- **HMAC Verification Correction:** Addressed the issue with HMAC signature verification.
+The HMAC verification now correctly ensures the integrity of the data.

+- **Encryption and Decryption Adjustments:**
+  - Adjusted input formatting for the AES algorithm to handle padding and data correctly.
+  - Fixed "Invalid padding bytes" error during decryption to ensure proper padding processing.

+- **Memory Password Cleaning:** Implemented secure password cleaning from RAM using the `ctypes` library to minimize the risk of sensitive data exposure.

+- **Integrity Verification with Hashes:** Added SHA-256 hash-based integrity checks to ensure files are not corrupted during storage or transmission.

+- **Replay Attack Protection:** Added protection against replay attacks by using timestamps or sequence numbers.

+- **Strong Password Generation:** Improved password generation to ensure complexity and security.

+- **Enhanced User Interface:** Updated the graphical interface for better usability and clarity, including improved error and success messages.

+- **Interface Error Corrections:** Fixed issues with handling file and folder paths to ensure correct selection and processing.

 ## License